MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallQueue.md

 ```

 ### -OverflowActionTarget
 The OverflowActionTarget parameter represents the target of the overflow action.
 If the OverFlowAction is set to Forward, this parameter must be set to a Guid or a telephone number with a mandatory 'tel:' prefix.
-If the OverflowAction is set to SharedVoicemail, this parameter must be set to an Office 365 Group ID.
+If the OverflowAction is set to SharedVoicemail, this parameter must be set to a group ID (Microsoft 365, Distribution list or Mail-enabled security).
 Otherwise, this parameter is optional.

 ```yaml
 Type: String